Country chair making takes time and practice. The best results are achieved with the simplest tools.

 A couple more examples of this type of elbow chair that has the back of the arm fixed on the back stile

-The one on the left has turned legs with a crinoline stretcher.
-The seat board, Elm, legs Beech, stretchers Ash, Back rasil Lime and arms Yew.
+The one below has turned legs with a crinoline or cow-horn stretcher.
+The seat board, Elm (if I can get it), legs Beech, stretchers Ash, Back rail Lime and arms Yew.

 A bow type chair has a solid arm bow made from two pieces that are united by a block